 Protective features are typically found on more enduro-oriented shorts.
 This may include attachments for hip-pads, materials that won't cut in the event of a crash, and extended coverage.
 The Atlas Pro shorts were designed for daily trail riding and have none of these protective features.
 Specialized set out to design a lightweight trail short, and that is exactly what they delivered.
 We can't fault them for the lack of protective features.

 The lightweight VapoRize fabric is soft and light.
 We didn't crash in these shorts, but we don't have much confidence in this fabric surviving a high-speed crash.
 Again, these are intended to be trail shorts for long XC rides and are not built to get super rowdy.

 Specialized states that the "14.5 inseam with tapered leg fit (size 34" waist) falls just above the knees, leaving room for pads without interfering on climbs."
-While the leg is tapered and there is ample space in the leg opening to fit a kneepad, they are just a little too short.
+While the leg is tapered and there is ample space in the leg opening to fit a kneepad, they are on the shorter side.
 Use with knee pads could lead to a substantial gap between the shorts and the pads.

 The Specialized Atlas Pro Shorts deliver exceptional comfort in a pedal friendly package.
 The shorter and more trim fit might be somewhat of a polarizing topic in terms of the style.
 That said, this design delivers superb on-trail pedaling performance.
-The features of these shorts appear to be thoughtfully and tastefully designed, but the waistband adjustment system is not user-friendly and requires emptying one of the few pockets to access it.
+The features of these shorts appear to be thoughtfully and tastefully designed, but the waistband adjustment system is not particularly user-friendly.
 All-in-all, these are a solid option for pure trail riding that the minimalists will love.

 — Pat Donahue